Characters: SpongeBob SquarePants

-- Hidden Depths: He's repeatedly shown to be artistically gifted, a rather Shakespearean thespian and a talented gardener, though almost none of these traits are ever important to the plot.
+- Hidden Depths: He's repeatedly shown to be artistically gifted, good at math, a rather Shakespearean thespian and a talented gardener, though almost none of these traits are ever important to the plot.

 - Horrible Judge of Character: Especially with regards to Mr. Krabs.
 He also thinks that Squidward is a good friend of his and that Mrs. Puff is a nice teacher willing to help him, when in reality, both of them hate him to the point of insanity and want nothing more than to be rid of him.

 - Hot-Blooded: Especially when it comes to fry cooking.